-- (1) The duration and preservation of the fund; - (2) The purposes of the Foundation and the donor-restricted endowment fund; - (3) General economic conditions;

-- (4) The possible effect of inflation or deflation; - (5) The expected total return from income and the appreciation of investments; - (6) Other resources of the Foundation; and - (7) The investment policies of the Foundation.
+- (1) The duration and preservation of the fund - (2) The purposes of the Foundation and the donor-restricted endowment fund - (3) General economic conditions - (4) The possible effect of inflation or deflation - (5) The expected total return from income and the appreciation of investments - (6) Other resources of the Foundation - (7) The investment policies of the Foundation of the endowment assets.
+Accordingly, the Foundation's investment policy is designed to produce investment returns that exceed the sum of its spending policy, investment fees, and estimated long-term inflation.